When I visited Japan, I would stumble across reviews like this on Tabelog:

 -

-Recalibrate periodically.
+Recalibrate.
 Your reference points will drift.
-And if you get a new job and start eating at fancier places, your old anchors will become outdated.
-Just notice when things feel off and recalibrate.
+And if you get a new job and start eating at fancier places, your old anchors will become stale.
+When things feel off, recalibrate.

 ◆ ◆ ◆